abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 1. Select **All recommendations** from the left navigation pane and take time to view each recommendation and suggested actions.

-    >**Note:** Depending on your resources, your recommendations will be different and you might get the notification "You are following all of our performance recommendations".

     ![Screenshot of the Advisor All recommendations page. ](../images/l10.3.png)

 1. Notice that from the **Security** option in the left navigation pane,you can download the recommendations as a CSV or PDF file.